seasid3/computer_infrastructure_assessment_problem/README.md

 The Python script `faang.py` (located at the root of the repository) contains the functions above.
 Running the script via the terminal command `./faang.py` downloads the FAANG stock data and generates a plot of the closing prices for all five companies.
 The resulting CSV and PNG files are saved with date- and time-stamped filenames.

 ## Problem 4: Automation
 The GitHub Actions workflow defined in `faang.yml` (located at the root of the repository) runs the `faang.py` script every Saturday at 09:17 UTC.
 At this time, UTC coincides with Irish time, so no adjustment is necessary.
 Each line of the workflow is explained within `faang.yml`.
 The workflow can also be triggered manually for testing or debugging purposes.
+Testing included running the workflow at regular intervals overnight.

 ## Note
 This README was refined with the assistance of [ChatGPT](https://chatgpt.com/share/6947e675-8fc0-800d-a101-3936b7f35c41) suggestions.